nic-dgl104-winter-2024/rrj-oakintunde/README.md

 Contribution - There is a need to work on improving the clarity of Compodoc's documentation within Angular CLI.

-Conversations - The labels like "good first issue" and "help wanted," this present an accessible opportunity for newcomers to contribute.
-The ongoing conversation revolves around understanding Compodoc's role, with key contributors providing insights into its functionality and interaction with Storybook.
+Conversations - The labels like "Storage  issue",  present an accessible opportunity for storage.
+The ongoing conversation revolves around understanding snapshots sto, with key contributors providing insights into its functionality and interaction with OpenSearch..

-I decided to work on the issue of storybook project for contribution in my community code part 1.